KROD: Programming

 The station is a network affiliate of ESPN Radio.
 KROD breaks from ESPN Radio on weekday afternoon drive time for "KROD Sportstalk with Steve Kaplowitz".
 The station carries Pacific Coast League baseball games as the flagship station of the El Paso Chihuahuas.
 It also broadcasts the El Paso Rhinos in the Western States Hockey League, UTEP Miners football, UTEP Miners men's basketball, UTEP Miners women's basketball, the NFL on Westwood One and Texas Longhorns football.

 History

 Early years

 A construction permit for KROD was issued in 1936, to operate on 1500 kHz, then a local channel, with 100 watts full-time.
 The station signed on the air on June 1, 1940, as El Paso's second radio station after KTSM, which was established in 1929.
-The call sign KROD stood for Dorrance D. Roderick, the station's original owner and the publisher of the El Paso Times newspaper.
+The KROD call sign stood for Dorrance D. Roderick, the station's original owner and the publisher of the El Paso Times newspaper.
 The studios were at 2201 Wyoming Street, now the home of Channel 38 KSCE.
-KROD was a CBS Radio Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
+KROD was an affiliate affiliate of the CBS Radio Network, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".

 A short time after going on the air, KROD increased its power to 250 watts and had a construction permit to move to 600 kHz.
 The move to AM 600 was coupled with an increase in power to 1,000 watts by day, 500 watts at night.
 A new four tower array was constructed during 1941.
 The 600 kHz transmitter was on Dyer Street in Northeast El Paso, where the Sunrise Shopping Center now stands.
 The transmitter moved to 10420 Dyer in the late 1960s.